x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

        :::image type="content" source="../../media/specifying-senders.png" alt-text="The screen on which specific external senders can be set":::

-       - In the **Accept messages from** screen, select and add the external senders and the all internal users group.
+       - In the **Accept messages from** screen, select the external senders and the "all internal users" group.
+       - Add the external senders and the "all internal users" group to the list of the allowed senders of the recipient.

        :::image type="content" source="../../media/confirming-the-specified-users.png" alt-text="The screen on which the specific senders are chosen":::